noir-lang/noir/docs/docs/reference/smart_contract_reference/storage/index.md

 You control this storage in Aztec using a struct annotated with `#[aztec(storage)]`.
 This struct serves as the housing unit for all your smart contract's state variables - the data it needs to keep track of and maintain.

-These state variables come in two forms: public and private.
+These state variables come in two forms: [public](./public_state.md) and [private](./private_state.md).
 Public variables are visible to anyone, and private variables remain hidden within the contract.
+A state variable with both public and private components is said to be [shared](./shared_state.md).

 Aztec.nr has a few abstractions to help define the type of data your contract holds.
 These include PrivateMutable, PrivateImmutable, PublicMutable, PrivateSet, and SharedImmutable.